daih27/trackmania-campaign-records-bot/README.md

 - Automatic announcements for weekly shorts personal bests
 - Multi-language support (English and Spanish for now)
 - Leaderboard commands with country filtering
-- Expandable to more languages and countries if needed

 ## Installation